symeRobinson/ND_Police/README.md

 **Spike strips:**
 * Animations for spike strips.
 * Animation for player deploying.
-* If the player has one spike strip item, it will be deployed.
-* If the player has more than one spike strip item, then a menu will pop up asking how many they wish to use.
+* Use the `/spikes` command to deploy spike strips and select the desired size.

 **Impound:**
 * Police can impound any vehicle, and it will be deleted.